sddevelopment-be/penguin-pragmatic-patterns/content/en/about.md

   size="44%"
   float="right" >}}

-I realize the irony in writing an opinionated text while also stating that there are too many opinions out there.
-Still, allow me to explain why I set about writing this collection.
-The basic premise is: __I don't really care how you end up doing things.
+We realize the irony in writing an opinionated text while also stating that there are too many opinions out there.
+Still, allow us to explain why I set about writing this collection.
+The basic premise is: __We don't really care how you end up doing things.
 If you find a way that works well for you, great!
 By all means, keep doing it.__

 As we live our lives, we tend to learn a great deal about a wide variety of topics.
 From time to time, we are stumped by how elegantly or easily